jane-alesi/book-neurodiversity/CONTRIBUTING.md

 *   Keep lines short (around 80 characters).
 *   Use clear and concise language.
 *   Write meaningful commit messages.
+*   All contributions must adhere to the detailed guidelines outlined in [CHAPTER_GUIDELINES.md](CHAPTER_GUIDELINES.md).

 ## Branching Strategy

-*   `main`: The main branch contains the latest stable version of the book.
+1.  `main`: The main branch contains the latest stable version of the book.
-*   `feature/*`: Feature branches are used for developing new features.
+2.  `feature/*`: Feature branches are used for developing new features.
-*   `bugfix/*`: Bugfix branches are used for fixing bugs.
+3.  `bugfix/*`: Bugfix branches are used for fixing bugs.

 ## Pull Request Process